Oracle ORDER BY Clause

 locations table

-The following statement retrieves locations and sorts them by city and state:
+The following statement uses the SELECT statement to retrieve data from the locations table and sorts locations by city and state:

 SELECT